Order fulfillment is a vital part of every ecommerce company’s supply chain.

 With customer expectations so high, it can seem intimidating to fulfill your orders in-house — and expensive, too.
 Between packing materials and supplies, warehousing and machinery rental, and labor costs and training, logistics costs can make fulfilling orders in-house time-consuming, expensive, and unsustainable.

 That’s where third-party logistics providers, also called 3PLs, come in.

 What are 3PLs?

-A 3PL is a logistics services provider that allows merchants to outsource the entire ecommerce fulfillment process, including inventory management, picking, packing, and shipping of orders.
+A 3PL is a logistics services provider that allows merchants to outsource the entire order fulfillment process, including inventory management, picking, packing, and shipping of orders.
 3PLs take care of the fulfillment-related tasks that can often be too costly and unproductive to manage in-house.

 However, not all 3PLs are created equal, especially when it comes tofulfillment pricing modelsand3PL costs.
 To help figure out which 3PL is best for your ecommerce business, it’s important to familiarize yourself with the different expenses and pricing models involved.
 Read on to learn how to calculate fulfillment costs for your ecommerce business.